In 1978, my salary for the school year was $6,400.

 |A Peabody Language Development Kit|

-As I begin this blog, I am in my 33rd year of working for my local school system as an SLP.
+I began this blog in my 33rd year of working for my local school division as an SLP.
+I am now at the beginning of my 40th year.
 I have worked with elementary and middle school populations and, for 20 of those years, was privileged to work in early childhood special education classrooms.
-I currently work in the Assistive Technology Department as an SLP and no longer provide therapy services; nevertheless, I continue to search for affordable speech and language ideas to use during training and assessment.
+I currently work in the Assistive Technology Department as an SLP and occasionally provide therapy services.
+Nevertheless, I continue to search for affordable speech and language ideas to use during training and assessment.

 I would like to share the great therapy ideas that I find daily as well as the substantial number of resources and activities that I have collected during my career.
-Throughout each week, I will be posting affordable activities and resources for SLPs on my blog.
 I welcome all comments, questions, and suggestions.
 If you would like to contact me directly, send me an e-mail at Diana@thebudgetslp.com.

 Please come back often.